 How do I inform you about a change of address?

-It is important to inform us of your change of address as if mail is returned to our offices, your pension may be put on hold until we can make contact with you.
+Alternatively, you can phone, email or write to us, using the contact details here.
+It is important to inform us of your change of address as if mail is returned to our office, your pension may be put on hold until we can make contact with you.

 How do I inform you about a change of bank account?

-You should inform Coats Pensions Office of your new account details as soon as possible, as if a payment is returned to us, your pension may be put on hold until we can make contact with you.
+You should inform the Pensions team of your new account details as soon as possible, as if a payment is returned to us, your pension may be put on hold until we can make contact with you.

 How do I inform you about a change to my name?